n-larralde/SnowFlakes-Simulation-2D/README.md

 # SnowFlakes-Simulation-2D

-Summary: This 'mini-game' was part of a global optimization process where you have to spawn as much snowflakes as possible.
+Summary: This 'mini-game' was part of a global optimization test process where you have to spawn as much snowflakes as possible.

 Initial statement: At the begining, the program can handle about 5000 particules max.
 Final result: After several optimizations like object pooling (using unique ptr), avoid memory "jumps", removing useless code... the program can handle more than 500k particles (in release mode).